alexkemp9/Python3docs/README.md

 |[chapter_00.odt](/chapter_00.odt) (etc.)|[Nov 27 2024](#2024-nov-27)|

 ### *Intentions*
 The original intention of these documents was to show off how wonderful my updates to the Python3 PDF were.
 What it has actually become is a reference for Bug Reports to Libreoffice (LO).

-The point for me is that, whilst I have unearthed numerous bugs in LO whilst using it to produce these documents, I have zero idea as to why any of those bugs — both minor & show-stopping — exist.
-It is entirely possible that I've done something stupid whilst producing the PDFs that has caused those bugs, though I am unaware of what that could be if so.
-In addition, now that I cannot any longer load the ODT it is impossible for me to document the bug(s).
-So, here are the raw documents so that others with better tools than me can find them.
+When it became impossible to load the ODTs it was not possible to document the bug(s).
+So, in that situation I thought that access to the raw documents would help others with better tools than me to find them.

 ### *Versions*
 These are my current LO + OS versions: